CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment2.md

 ## Goals

 * Use Ansible
-* Update gcloud docker to have Ansible
+* Update gcloud Dockerfile to have Ansible
 * Deploy [Simple Microservice Example](https://github.com/CSUChico-CSCI644/simple-microservice-example) to GCP via Ansible and Ansible gcloud support
 * Submit Ansible Playbook(s) to accomplish this.